XLSForm/xlsform.github.io/xlsform-standard.md

 * The **survey** worksheet has 3 mandatory columns: **type**, **name**, and **label**.
   * The **type** column specifies the type of entry you are adding.
   * The **name** column specifies the unique variable name for that entry.
 No two entries can have the same name.
-  * The **label** column contains the actual text you see in the webform.
+  * The **label** column contains the actual text you see in the form.

 ![](https://farm4.staticflickr.com/3750/13912042263_eab8f6c1b2.jpg)

 * The **choices** worksheet has 3 mandatory columns as well: **list name**, **name**, and **label**.
   * The **list name** column lets you group together a set of related answer choices, i.e., answer choices that should appear together under a question.
   * The **name** column specifies the unique variable name for that answer choice.
-  * The **label** column shows the answer choice exactly as you want it to appear on the webform.
+  * The **label** column shows the answer choice exactly as you want it to appear on the form.

 ![](https://farm8.staticflickr.com/7190/13888981636_de6f800cf9.jpg)

 The columns you add to your Excel workbook, whether they are mandatory or optional, may appear in any order.
 Optional columns may be left out completely.
 Any number of rows may be left blank.
-All .xls file formatting is ignored so that dividing lines, shading, and other font formatting can be used to make the form more readable.
+All .xls file formatting is ignored, so you can use dividing lines, shading, and other font formatting to make the form more readable.

-One thing to keep in mind when authoring webforms in Excel is that the syntax you use must be precise.
+One thing to keep in mind when authoring forms in Excel is that the syntax you use must be precise.
 For example, if you write **Choices** or **choice** instead of **choices**, the form won't work.

 ### Question types